-Both fall and spring semester, USC Annenberg School for Communication and Journalism (along with ACCENT International) offers communication majors and minors an opportunity to study in London and earn Communication credits.
+Both in fall and spring semesters, USC Annenberg School for Communication and Journalism (along with ACCENT International) offers communication majors and minors an opportunity to study in London and earn Communication credits.
 Located in the heart of the city, the ACCENT Centre is within walking distance of the British Museum, the University of London, Piccadilly and Oxford Circus, and Covent Garden.

 London is one of the foremost leaders in communication, media and politics.
 Students enjoy the centrality of their location and the exciting sights and scenes this vast metropolis has to offer.